What is Nose Thread Lift?

 A nose thread lift is an alternative non-invasive treatment to a non-surgical rhinoplasty, also known as a ‘liquid rhinoplasty’.
 Non-surgical rhinoplasty with nose filler involves using hyaluronic acid-based dermal filler to alter the size and shape of the nose without the need for PDO threads or rhinoplasty surgery.
 The use of soft tissue filler can help to precisely lift the tip of the nose according to a patient’s treatment goals.
 It should be borne in mind that non-surgical rhinoplasty is considered temporary in nature.
 The results of treatment last for up to 12 months on average.
 A nose thread lift produces longer-lasting results to improve a drooping nasal tip or an excessively long nasal bridge.
 By rotating the tip of the nose upwards, a long nasal bridge can effectively look shorter.

 Rhinoplasty surgery is designed to alter the size and shape of the nose and can address both aesthetic and functional concerns in the same procedure.
 Surgical rhinoplasty is more invasive compared with non-surgical rhinoplasty with fillers and a nose thread lift.
-In many cases, a rhino-tip surgery, also known as tip plasty or mini nose job, can improve the tip of the nose by surgically manipulating the cartilage which forms the tip of the nose to produce an aesthetically desirable nasal tip.
+In many cases, a rhino-tip surgery, also known as tip plasty or “mini nose job”, can improve the tip of the nose by surgically manipulating the cartilage which forms the tip of the nose to produce an aesthetically desirable nasal tip.
 Your surgeon can advise you on the most appropriate treatment.
 However, many patients may wish to choose a less invasive alternative for shaping the nasal tip.
-He knows thread lift is more affordable and involves a much quicker recovery than tip plasty.
-Rhino-tip surgery can take over one hour to perform under a general anaesthetic compared with a nose thread lift which is much quicker to carry out and without the need for general anaesthesia.
+The nose thread lift is more affordable and involves a much quicker recovery than tip plasty however the results are less predictable.
+Rhino-tip surgery takes about one hour to perform under a general anaesthetic and involves a quick recovery.

 RELATED: What is a non-surgical nose job?